yusufyasar13/mystery-number/README.md

     6) The game will provide feedback on your guess by highlighting the digits:

-        - **Red**: Digits that are incorrect and not present in the actual number.
-        - **Blue**: Digits that are correct but not in the correct position.
-        - **Dark Green**: Digits that are correct and in the correct position.

     7) Continue guessing until you either correctly guess the number or run out of guess rights.

     8) After each guess, the remaining guess rights will be displayed.